SAP-samples/btp-ai-sustainability-bootcamp/prerequisites/prerequisites.md

 ```

 ##  2. Install Git and clone bootcamp repositories
-*	Install Git followinf intructions [here](https://github.com/git-guides/install-git)
+*	Install Git following instructions [here](https://github.com/git-guides/install-git).
 *	Clone [btp-ai-sustainability-bootcamp repository](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp).
 This is the main bootcamp repository containing all the necessary code.
-A guide on how to clone a repository can be found [here]( https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+A guide on how to clone a repository can be found [here]( https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 *	Clone [lgp-green-factory repository](https://github.com/sap-btp-ai-sustainability-bootcamp).
 This is the repository that will be synchronized with the SAP AI Core environment provided for this bootcamp.
 Please notice that this is a private repository and each participant will need to share with us his/her Github username to be granted access.
 Please use the official bootcamp Teams channel to get in touch with us.